Marlene Dietrich – Garbo and Dietrich trivia

 In the 1948, Marlene did radio shows in America and two of them were Anna Karenina and Grand Hotel.

-Merecedes wanted Marlene after Garbo left her?
+Merecedes went Marlene after Garbo stopped the contact?

 By her own account, Mercedes de Acosta did not waste any time finding consolation after Greta left her.
 She meet Marlene at a performance by dancer Harald Kreutzberg.